 The Fortux is an interesting shoe, comfort-wise.
 On one hand, there's a moderately large stack height (31.5/ 25.5mm), which straddles the unofficial border between moderate and maximum cushion.
 That should please plenty of hikers who prefer more cushioning—especially since trail runners often trim cushion to cut weight.
 On the other hand, it still has a relatively stiff build, which appeals to hikers on the other end of the spectrum.

-Usually, runners need to choose either "float" or "feel"—which isn't true for LOWA Fortux.
+Usually, runners need to choose either "float" or "feel"—but the LOWA Fortux gives me both.
 It mixes extra cushioning with plenty of trail feel, so hikers can enjoy softer landings as well as more precise foot placement on tricky terrain.
-For comparison, the Fortux is well cushioned—but not as plush as my Hoka Speedgoats or Salomon Ultra Glides.
-At the same time, the Fortux lets me navigate rough, rock-strewn trails much easier than those max cushion shoes, and it's significantly softer and lighter than other trail runners known for their trail feel, such as the Salomon XA Pro and La Sportiva Ultra Raptor 2.
 That means its feel could potentially work for very different kinds of hikers.

 weather protection

-The Lowa Fortux is not available in a waterproof version, which limits its weather protection.
-That being said, most hikers choose non-waterproof trail running shoes for their added breathabilty and ventilation and quicker drying times.
+Most hikers choose non-waterproof trail running shoes for their added breathabilty and ventilation and quicker drying times.
+So I followed suit.
 This shoe's micromesh uppers and TPU overlays shouldn't absorb too much water and should dry relatively quickly.
+If you do want a waterproof trail shoe, the Fortux GTX features GORE-TEX—reliable and breathable waterproofing.

 traction